hanzki/goldfish/_posts/2017-12-21-my-year-at-fiban.md

 maintenance of such systems after my departure and buying these services could be expensive.

 I spent my time in the spring chasing different ideas but felt my time was partly wasted as there was a severe lack of commitment to and focus on any single idea.
-I did utilise my technical skills in updating the FiBAN website, but it wasn’t a pleasant experience as the pages were built on top of the [Weebly][weebly] content management system, which is quite horrible to use.
+I did use my technical skills to update the FiBAN website, but it wasn’t a pleasant experience as the pages were built on top of the [Weebly][weebly] content management system, which is quite horrible to use.
 Weebly’s editor feels extremely sluggish to use and contains many inconsistent “features” which make building a website a very exasperating experience.